determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

-   instance you may add a taint like ``kubectl taint nodes prod_node_name pool_taint=prod:NoSchedule`` and the appropriate toleration to the PodTolerationRestriction admissions controller or in the ``resourcePools. pool_name.task_container_defaults.gpu_pod_spec`` as above so it is automatically added to the podSpec based on which namespace (and hence resource pool) a task runs in.
+   instance you may add a taint like ``kubectl taint nodes prod_node_name pool_taint=prod:NoSchedule`` and the appropriate toleration to the PodTolerationRestriction admissions controller or in the ``resourcePools. pool_name.task_container_defaults.gpu_pod_spec`` as above so it is automatically added to the pod spec based on which namespace (and hence resource pool) a task runs in.

 #.
 Add the appropriate resource pool name to namespace mappings in the ``resourcePools`` section of